jaspergrunion/CSVtoDF/README.md

 - SummaryStats() shows univariate statistics for numeric columns or a frequency table for string columns
 - Column access by column name or number
 - Date columns can be extracted based on format string
-- Create an x vs y scatterplot of two numeric columns
-- Create a time series plot given a date column and a numeric column
 - Add a new column to the end of a dataframe
+- Select subset of columns or reorder
 - Slice rows using startrow and endrow parameters
 - Filter rows by string column values
 - Filter rows by numeric columns with operators
+- Create an x vs y scatterplot of two numeric columns
+- Create a time series plot given a date column and a numeric column
 - Randomly sample rows for train, test partitioning
 - Calculate correlation coefficient between two numeric columns
 - Multivariate regression of y on X